willkwon-math/willkwon-math.github.io/index.md

 Here is my [CV](https://willkwon-math.github.io/assets/files/CV_HKwon.pdf).

 The drawing was given by one of my students at the Republic of Korea Air Force Academy.
-I frequently see a play or musical, and sometimes I write an informal review of each performance in [this blog](https://brunch.co.kr/@skykite9) (written in Korean).
+I frequently see plays and musicals, and sometimes write informal reviews of them on [this blog](https://brunch.co.kr/@skykite9) (in Korean).

 ## Research Interests